The Togiak River · Bigger Water · Limited Small-Group Access

 Angler with blushed Coho on the Togiak River - Togiak NWR

-Coho (Silver) SalmonLate July – September
+Coho (Silver) SalmonLate July – early September

 Dolly VardenSeason-long — in abundance